 9. Use social buying sites

 Need the chimney swept or your windshield replaced?
 Can’t afford pricey restaurants?
 Social buying sites — Groupon and LivingSocial are two — offer discounted products, services, activities and even travel packages.
-The prices sometimes are downright startling and offer a less-costly way to try activities, such as ceramic painting, laser tag or the retro sport of bowling.
+The prices can be downright startling, and they offer a cheaper introduction to fun activities like ceramic painting, laser tag or bowling.

 10. Buy in bulk

 You don’t have to join a warehouse club to pay less by purchasing in bulk.
-Here are other places to find bulk pricing:
+Other places for bulk pricing:

 - Ask a supermarket manager if you can get a price break for buying an entire case of canned goods.